Larissartoricader/web-challenges/react-state-3_journal-app-favorite-button-shared-state/README.md

 Locate the component that renders a single entry including the favorite button.
 Here it's `Entry`.

 - In this component accept the three props too: `onToggleFavorite`, `isFavorite`, `id`.
+DONE!!!!!
-- Pass all three props to the `FavoriteButton` component.
+- Pass all three props to the `FavoriteButton` component.DONE!!!!!

 Locate the component that renders the list of all entries.
 Here it's `EntrySection`.

 - Accept the prop `onToggleFavorite`.
+DONE!!!!!
 - Adjust the integration of the `Entry` component to pass the `onToggleFavorite` prop.
+DONE!!!!!
 - In addition pass each entry's `id` and `isFavorite` information to the `Entry` component as prop.
+DONE!!!!!

 Everything is wired up! 🚀